 The Iner-Seal team won over the Eagle A. C. in the Allison Hill League series last evening; score, 6 to 1.
 Reading defeated Albion, 11 to 4.

-Weather permitting, the Motive Power team of the Pennsylvania Rail-
+Weather permitting, the Motive Residual Control of the Population of Weather permitting, the Motive Power team of the Pennsylvania Rail-

-Weather permitting, the above Power team of the Pennsylvania Railroad and a pick-up team from the Lucknow shop league clash to-day at Island Park.
+Power team of the Pennsylvania Railroad and a pick-up team from the

+Lucknow shop league clash to-day

+at Island Park.

-President James A. Gilmore, of the Federal League, announced yesterday that New York would be represented in the Federal circuit next year.
+President James A. Gilmore, of the

+Federal League, announced yesterday

+that New York would be representd

+in the Federal circuit next year.

-"Red" Pendergast, of the Pennsylvania Railroad Motive Power team, is out of the game with a lacerated hand.
-An air jack fell on his hand at the shops yesterday.
+"Red" Pendergast, of the Pennsylvania Railroad Motive Power team, is

+out of the game with a lacerated hand.

+An air jack fell on his hand at the

+shops yesterday.

-Representatives of the Central Pennsylvania League teams met last night at Steelton and transacted routine business.
+Representatives of the Central Pennsylvania League teams met last night

-at Steelton and transacted routine business.
+sylvania League teams met last night at Steelton and transacted routine at Steelton and transacted routine business.